tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.

-The algorithm and expected_cert_verify_algorithm fields MUST be of a type advertised by the client in the SignatureSchemeList and are considered invalid otherwise.
-Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.

 The expected_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered invalid otherwise.
 Clients that receive invalid delegated